Nexmo/nexmo-developer/_use_cases/digital-marketplace-client-sdk.md

 #### Purchasing items

 Let’s say you want to purchase the item.
-When you click the Pay Now button, we raise another custom event (stripe_payment) with the Nexmo Client SDK.
-Note: In this use case, we simply mock the response from Stripe and leave the implementation of a payment gateway to you.
+When you click the Pay Now button, we raise another custom event (`stripe_payment`) with the Nexmo Client SDK.

+> **Note**: In this use case, we simply mock the response from Stripe and leave the implementation of a payment gateway to you.

 *NexmoMarketplaceApp.js*